bitcoin-apps-suite/bitcoin-email/README.md

 We welcome contributions!
 Please ensure all code:
 1. Follows the Open BSV License
 2. Uses BSV blockchain exclusively
-3. Maintains attribution to THE BITCOIN CORPORATION LTD
+3. Maintains attribution to The Bitcoin Corporation LTD
 4. Includes no BTC or Lightning Network support

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ---

-**Built with ❤️ on Bitcoin SV by THE BITCOIN CORPORATION LTD**
+**Built with ❤️ on Bitcoin SV by The Bitcoin Corporation LTD**
 *Making Bitcoin Work Again™*